StuartJO/ComingUpShort/README.md

 [ImageMagick](https://imagemagick.org/index.php)(not required per se, but to make all the combined plots it is very much needed)

 [plotSurfaceROIBoundary](https://github.com/StuartJO/plotSurfaceROIBoundary) (only for making the plots of degrees spatial embedding)

+If you use this code please cite me :)

 ## Rerunning analysis